 The Rising Stars curriculum with progressions and coaching cues can be found in the Rising Stars resources section on NIFutures.com.
 Athletics NI encourage coaches to gain experience of the Rising Stars curriculum through our Apprentice Coach Programme.
 With the support of Athletics NI coaches the Rising Stars Multi Event Approach may also be adopted and rolled out in a club environment.

 Why was the curriculum developed?

 A key concern among Athletics Coaches, Strength and Conditioning Specialists and Physios working with elite performance athletes is the general lack of skill, strength, speed, mobility, balance and co-ordination exhibited by teenage athletes who potentially could become major championship medal winners.
 A lack of these qualities increases the risk of injury and limits an athlete’s senior potential.
-Research conducted by England Athletics, published in ‘Bridging the Gap’, shows that young athletes engaged in a multi-event programme are less likely to become injured or drop out in their later teens.

 Which athletes will benefit most from the Rising Stars syllabus?

 Rising Stars is great for all athletes because it addresses the fundamental building blocks of athleticism, which underpins training for any event or sport.

 Rising Stars graduates have won Ulster & Irish Schools Championships, competed in European European Junior Championships and been nominated for the Senior Commonwealth Games.
 This demonstrates that young athletes can still achieve success whilst being engaged in a programme focused on long term athlete development.

 Do you need to have participated in Athletics already before attending Rising Stars?

 No, many of these young athletes are identified through school taster sessions and have limited previous exposure to Athletics.

 Where are Rising Stars sessions held?